Charismatic and Incandescent, a 21st century troubadour charts an original path and adds to Colombia’s vallenato legacy.

 A charismatic rising star of the explosive and multi-dimensional Colombian music scene, Diana Burco is a singer-songwriter and accomplished accordion player.
-Her first album, "Diana Burco," independently released, was nominated for the LATIN GRAMMY 2018 in the category best album vallenato/cumbia, the first ever female nominee, for what is considered the most important indigenous music of Colombia."
+She is also a two time Latin Grammy nominee, most recently in 2021 for “Rio Abajo’” as Best Contemporary Tropical album.
+Her LP debut "Diana Burco," was nominated in 2018 as best album vallenato/cumbia, the first ever female nominee for what is considered the most important indigenous music of Colombia.

 When the global pandemic cancelled a summer 2020 tour to the European Union and Africa, “we just kept going.
 I had recorded a new album before the crisis and we’re moving forward, changing up our strategy, focusing on digital outreach, staying in touch.”